priyantaislam/Pastel-Runner/README.md

 # Pastel-Runner
 A 2D platformer game made in Unity.
-I made this small Mario style 2D platformer to learn Unity.
-Here are some screenshots:<br />
+I made this small Mario style 2D platformer to learn Unity. <br />

 Some features implemented in the game:<br />
 -Player movement<br />